-Is an undisciplined artist whose research and practice unfold in works that transit through different means of expression, from performance to writing, from photography to films.
+Is an undisciplined artist whose research and

+practice unfold in works that transit through different means of expression, from performance to writing, from photography to films.

-Colonial violence is a constant theme of muSa's poetic investigation and her works appropriate and subvert the exercise place attributed to Black women's subvert the exotic place attributed to Black women's bodies by the white-cis-normative imagery narratives, which transform her image into some sort of aberration, an entity split between the wonderful and the abject. muSa is currently interested in Black radical thought and in the study of the works of philosopher Denise Ferreira da Silva and cultural theorist Fred Moten.
+Colonial violence is a constant theme of muSa's poetic investigation and her works appropriate and subvert the exotic place attributed to Black women's bodies by the white-cis-normative imagery narratives, which transform her image into some sort of aberration, an entity split between the wonderful and the abject. muSa is currently interested in Black radical thought and in the study of the works of philosopher Denise Ferreira da Silva and cultural theorist Fred Moten.